jneem/jneem.github.io/_posts/tikz/pseudo.md

 ---
-draft: true
 layout: post
 title: "Part 5: Pseudo-edges"
 ---

-DRAFT

 The goal of this post is to describe pseudo-edges: what they are, how to compute them efficiently, and how to update them efficiently upon small changes.
 To recall the important points from the
 [last post]({{ site.baseurl }}{% post_url 2019-02-25-ids %}):

-- We (pretend, for now that we) represent the state of the repository as a graph in memory: one node for every line, with a directed edges that enforce ordering constraints between two lines.
+- We (pretend, for now, that we) represent the state of the repository as a graph in memory: one node for every line, with a directed edges that enforce ordering constraints between two lines.
 Each line has a flag that says whether it is deleted or not.